iftesha1/NLP-From-Scratch/README.md

 # NLP-From-Scratch
-It contains the codes from NLP pipeline.
+It contains the codes used for performing NLP tasks from scratch.